 Tropical Sunset makes for a very comfortable place for a Shoal Bay lunch.
 They also make the best pina colada I've ever had!
 It's not fancy but it is good.
 They make it from scratch and don't use a mix.
 Just the real stuff.
 Don't forget to pair your drinks with their excellent seafood treats, too.

 Tropical Sunset is worth checking out if you want a quiet beach day.
 They offer umbrellas and chairs to use as well.

-If you are standing at Tropical Sunsets and facing the sea, farther to the west the beach is still wide and walk-able and is home to a few more businesses.
+If you are standing at Tropical Sunset and facing the sea, farther to the west the beach is still wide and walk-able and is home to a few more businesses.

 Gwen's famous Reggae Grill Previously on the other side of the beach, today, Gwen's has moved to the beach's west side.
 Still serving up the same mouthwatering BBQ lunches, and with that ever-warm and friendly vibe, you can read more on Gwen's Reggae Grill here.